Hebron glass: Production

-Jewellery
+Jewelry

-Glass beads for jewellery have traditionally been made in Hebron.
+Glass beads for jewelry have traditionally been made in Hebron.
 Blue beads and glass beads with 'eyes' (owayneh) were made for use as amulets since they were considered particularly effective against the evil-eye.
 In the Museum of Mankind collections, there exist several glass necklaces that were made in Hebron during the Mandate period or earlier.
-Besides necklaces made of blue and green beads, and 'eyes' beads, there are examples of beads of small hands, also called a Hamsa, representing the hand of Fatimah, the daughter of the prophet Muhammad.
+Besides necklaces made of blue and green beads, and 'eyes' beads, there are examples of beads of small hands, also called a Hamsa, representing the hand of Fatimah, the daughter of Muhammad.
 Most of a woman's jewellery was given to her at marriage; in the early 1920s, in Bayt Dajan, a glass bracelet (ghwayshat) made in Hebron would be considered a necessary part of the jewellery of a bride's trousseau.

 Hebron trade beads

-In 1799, English traveller William George Browne mentioned the production of "Coarse glass beads...called Hersh and Munjir" in Palestine; The "Munjir" (Mongur) were large beads, while the Hersh (Harish) were smaller.
+In 1799, English traveler William George Browne mentioned the production of "Coarse glass beads...called Hersh and Munjir" in Palestine; The "Munjir" (Mongur) were large beads, while the Hersh (Harish) were smaller.
 These Hebron glass beads were used for trade, and export primarily to Africa from the early to mid-19th century.
 Spread throughout West Africa, in Kano, Nigeria, they were grounded on the edges to make round beads fit together on a strand more suitably.
 There, they picked up the name "Kano Beads", although they were not originally produced in Kano.
 By the 1930s, their value had decreased; in 1937, A. J. Arkell recorded the beads being sold "for a song" by Sudanese women to Hausa traders in Dafur.